VIAME/VIAME/examples/measurement_using_stereo/README.rst

 these as needeed to match your system setup.
 We also assume that you have built VIAME.

 After you build viame, remember to source the setup VIAME script.
 Then change directory to this example folder.

+Additionally this example requires an extra python dependency to be installed.
+On Linux, 'pip install ubelt', on windows both 'pip install ubelt' and 'pip install jaraco.windows'

 Running via the pipeline runner
 -------------------------------